UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 * Interact with a feature of the room, such as a trap
 * Move to the next room

-**Darkness**: When the party does not have a light source, 2d6 is rolled against the dungeon clock each turn instead of 1d6, and they are unable to find traps or secret doors regardless of time spent searching.
+**Darkness**: When the party does not have a light source, 1d10 is rolled against the dungeon clock each turn instead of 1d8, and they are unable to find traps or secret doors regardless of time spent searching.

 **Light Sources**: Torches, candles, lamps, or the like require a free hand to hold them.
 One such light source is required for every 4 dungeon explorers.

-**Fleeing the Dungeon**: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against REF and WILL.
-If the REF save is failed, they lose 1d6x10% of treasure obtained.
+**Fleeing the Dungeon**: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against REFLEX and WILL.
+If the REFLEX save is failed, they lose 1d6x10% of treasure obtained.
 If the WILL save is failed, they take 1d6 WILL damage.

 ---